pkassar/my-CV/README.md

 **New concepts and languages**

 Through my bachelor and lately the coding course I undertook, I have had to pick up entirely new multilayered concepts and new frameworks.
 Both courses have enabled me to integrate material in short time to be able advance in my learning and build on my knowledge.
-Recently part of a team that developed an quizz app on NodeJS
+Recently part of a team that developed a docker compose app.

 **Versatility and interpersonal skills**